University of California, Davis: Research expenditures

 UC Davis spent $788.8 million on research and development in fiscal year 2018, ranking it 30th in the nation.

+For fiscal year 2024-25, UC Davis received $961 million in external research awards and funding.

 Faculty honors

 Its faculty includes 23 members of the National Academy of Sciences, 14 members of the National Academy of Engineering, 30 members of the American Academy of Arts and Sciences, 17 members of the American Law Institute, 5 members of the Royal Society, 3 Pulitzer Prize winners, 1 Guggenheim Fellow, and 3 MacArthur Fellows.

 Research centers and laboratories

-The campus supports a number of research centers and laboratories including:
+The campus supports a number of research centers and laboratories, including:

 The Crocker Nuclear Laboratory on campus has had a nuclear accelerator since 1966.
 The laboratory is used by scientists and engineers from private industry, universities and government to research topics including nuclear physics, applied solid state physics, radiation effects, air quality, planetary geology and cosmogenics.
 UC Davis is the only UC campus, besides Berkeley, that has a nuclear laboratory.

 Agilent Technologies will also work with the university in establishing a Davis Millimeter Wave Research Center to conduct research into millimeter wave and THz systems.